-As it pertains to your compressed air system and your air compressor however, you will want to be sure that the receiver / air tank / reservoir into which your compressor assembly pumps air, has a working PRV.
+Your air compressor will come equipped with a pressure relief valve.
+You want to be sure that the receiver, air tank or reservoir into which your compressor pumps air, has a working PRV.
 For more information on that, please see the video below.

 Compressed air is explosive when it is released suddenly, and you sure do not want to be anywhere around if a compressed air receiver should disintegrate due to unsafe high pressure levels inside.
 It is a bomb!

-To help ensure that this does not happen the compressed air receiver has a PRV either on the top or to one side or the other of the tank, or as part of the check valve / pressure switch / PRV assembly, where the air line from the compressor head enters the air tank.
+To help ensure that this does not happen the compressed air receiver has a PRV either on the top or to one side or the other of the tank, or as part of the check valve, pressure switch and PRV assembly, where the air line from the compressor head enters the air tank.

 Some of them look a bit like this.

-There is a ring on the end of the PRV which, when pulled, will allow air from the receiver to vent to atmosphere.
+There is a ring on the end of the PRV which, when pulled, will activate the PRV and allow air from the receiver to vent to atmosphere.

-When the pressure inside the reservoir reaches the PRV set point, the air pressure acting on the piston inside the PRV overcomes the sticktion or spring pressure, forcing the piston out, and opening the flow path from the air line or tank to atmosphere, venting over pressure.
+When the pressure inside the reservoir reaches the PRV set point, the air pressure acting on the piston inside the PRV overcomes the "sticktion" or the spring pressure, forcing the piston out, and opening the flow path from the air line or tank to atmosphere, thus venting over pressure.

 While I have never had a PRV on a receiver open due to over-pressure inside the tank, having the PRV there provides a critical and mandatory additional line of defense against over-pressurization.